Is glycation the sneaky culprit lurking behind your dry skin?

-Is glycation the sneaky culprit lurking behind your dry skin?

 -Mar 11, Jenny Paul, Beauty -

 At this time of year, patches of dry skin can be a problem and it could be as simple as not drinking enough water as the temperatures rise outside.
-But have you considered that glycation could be what’s causing outbreaks of dry skin?
+But have you considered that glycation could be behind your dry skin?
+Here’s why.

 Put simply, glycation is a sneaky process within the body that is made worse by consuming sugar, so if you’ve just spent lockdown eating sugary treats and drinking wine, then it could be showing in your skin, rather than on your waistline.

 We’ve turned to Lumity’s Sara Palmer Hussey, PhD to ask her to explain the science behind glycation and how it causes dry skin.

 What is glycation and how does it lead to dry skin?